pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/configuring-existing-project.md

 footer menu will not display.
 The footer component in the starter kit can be customized to source data from a different menu.

-## Set the Necessary Front-End Environment Variables
+## Set the Necessary Frontend Environment Variables

-At this point, your WordPress site should be configured to work with one of our front-end starter kits.
-Within your front-end project you will also need to set the necessary environment variables to source data from your WordPress backend.
+At this point, your WordPress site should be configured to work with one of our frontend starter kits.
+Within your frontend project you will also need to set the necessary environment variables to source data from your WordPress backend.

 - [Instructions for the Next.js and WordPress starter kit](../../Frontend%20Starters/Next.js/Next.js%20%2B%20WordPress/setting-environment-variables.md)